antononcube/MathematicaVsR/Projects/TimeSeriesAnomaliesBreaksAndOutliersDetection/README.md

 ## In brief

-In this project we compare several non-parametric methods for finding anomalies, breaks, and outliers in time series.
+In this project we show, explain, and compare several non-parametric methods for finding anomalies, breaks, and outliers in time series.

 We are interested in finding anomalies in both single time series and collections of time series.